microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 Instead of relying on a third-party node module, we recommend extensions take advantage of the `vscode.env.openExternal` method to launch the default registered application on your local operating system for given URI.
 Even better, `vscode.env.openExternal` **does automatic localhost port forwarding!** You can use it to point to a local web server on a remote machine or environment and serve up content even if that port is blocked externally.

-> **Note:** Currently the forwarding mechanism in Visual Studio Online's browser-based editor only supports **http and https requests**.
+> **Note:** Currently the forwarding mechanism in VS Online's browser-based editor only supports **http and https requests**.
 Web sockets will not work even if served up in forwarded web content or used in JavaScript code.
-However, the Remote Development and Visual Studio Online extensions for VS Code itself do not have this limitation.
+However, the Remote Development and VS Online extensions for VS Code itself do not have this limitation.

 This API was added in VS Code 1.31.
 To start, update the `engines.vscode` value in `package.json` to at least this version and make sure you have the [correct VS Code API typings](/api/get-started/extension-anatomy#extension-manifest) installed: